Brprb08/orbital-control-simulator/Assets/Plugins/Source/SourceAndBuildInfo.md

 ### N-Body Simulation Source Code

-This folder contains the source code (`rk4Physics.cpp`) for the N-Body simulation used in the Unity project.
-The compiled DLL (`PhysicsPlugin.dll`) is in the `Plugins/x86_64` directory.
+This folder contains the C++ source file (`rk4Physics.cpp`) used to build the native plugin (`PhysicsPlugin.dll`) for the Unity simulation.
+The compiled DLL is located in `Assets/Plugins/x86_64`.

 ### Purpose

-The source code is included for reference and to allow rebuilding the DLL if needed.
+This code handles all N-body gravity and RK4 integration calculations.
+Included here for transparency and to allow modification or rebuilding if needed.

 ### How to Build the DLL

-1. Use a C++ compiler that supports dynamic linking.
+1. Use any C++ compiler that supports dynamic linking.
-2. Compile the code to a DLL with a command like:
+2. Compile the source into a Windows DLL using a command like:

 ```
 g++ -shared -fPIC -o PhysicsPlugin.dll rk4Physics.cpp
 ```

-### After rebuilding DLL file -> Replace the DLL in Unity:
+### Replacing the DLL in Unity

-- Navigate to Assets/Plugins/x86_64/.
+- Go to `Assets/Plugins/x86_64/`
-- Delete the existing PhysicsPlugin.dll.
-- Copy the newly compiled PhysicsPlugin.dll into the same directory.
+- Replace the existing `PhysicsPlugin.dll` with your newly compiled version
-- Refresh the Unity project (e.g., right-click the Assets folder and select "Refresh").
+- In Unity, refresh the project to reload the plugin

-### Additional Info
+### Notes

-This source code is not directly used by Unity but is provided for transparency and potential modification.
+Unity doesn’t directly use the `.cpp` file — only the compiled DLL.
+This file is included for review, debugging, or extending the physics logic.